CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Experiments

 Table ~\ref{tab:downstream_split} presents a quantitative performance comparison of different models on multiple downstream tasks.
 Generally, all quantization methods result in accuracy degradation compared to the FP16 baseline; however, the magnitude of this decline varies significantly depending on the task type, model scale, and quantization methods.
-Notably, our proposed method (Ours) maintains optimal or near-optimal performance in most scenarios.
+Notably, our proposed method (CALM) maintains optimal or near-optimal performance in most scenarios.

 Distinct tasks exhibit varying sensitivities to quantization errors.
 Mathematical reasoning (GSM8K) and code generation (HumanEval) are the most fragile, showing the steepest accuracy drops across all models.
-For instance, on Llama-3-8B, accuracy reduction on GSM8K ranges from 2.84 (Ours) to 5.28 (GPTQ), while on HumanEval, the drop ranges from 1.04 (Ours) to 2.26 (GPTQ).
+For instance, on Llama-3-8B, accuracy reduction on GSM8K ranges from 2.84 (CALM) to 5.28 (GPTQ), while on HumanEval, the drop ranges from 1.04 (CALM) to 2.26 (GPTQ).
 In contrast, commonsense reasoning (HellaSwag) and multi-task understanding (MMLU) exhibit relatively minor degradation.

-The efficacy of our approach extends to smaller, more sensitive models.
-On Qwen1.5-0.5B, our method achieves a GSM8K score of 25.12, marking a substantial improvement of 3.25 and 4.90 over AWQ and GPTQ, respectively.
+The efficacy of CALM extends to smaller, more sensitive models.
+On Qwen1.5-0.5B, CALM achieves a GSM8K score of 25.12, marking a substantial improvement of 3.25 and 4.90 over AWQ and GPTQ, respectively.